-- 3-digit prefix – the first three alpha digits of your Wellmark ID number.
-The image of the ID card on the Provider Finder highlights where these digits can be found on your card
+- 3-digit prefix – the first three characters of your Wellmark ID number.
+The image of the ID card on the Find a Doctor or Hospital highlights where these characters can be found on your card.

-- Plan – The name shown on your member ID card.
-The image of the ID card of the Provider Finder highlights where your Plan name can be found on your card.
+- Plan – the name shown on your member ID card.
+The image of the ID card on the Find a Doctor or Hospital highlights where your Plan name can be found on your card.

-Product – if you’re shopping for a plan, you may search by product name to view Primary Care Providers available to you
+- Product – if you’re shopping for a plan, you may search by product name to view primary care providers (PCPs) available to you

-- Network – a broad category plans and products.
-For example, HMO, PPO, POS
+- Network – a broad category of plans and products.
+For example: HMO, PPO, or POS.

-- Point of Service Network – A network that includes a number of plans from which to select
+- POS (Point of Service Network) – a network that includes a number of plans from which to select.

 - Address, city, and state or zip code – a required field that identifies the location in which you’d like to search for a provider.